newnetdev/NetworkToCode-Class/labs/Ansible_Lab_15_Parsing_Show_Commands.md

 ##### Step 4

-Add two more new tasks to the playbook to parse and print the required data.
+Add two new tasks:

+  * One that will _parse_ the "show ip int brief" response using the pre-built Ansible spec file and save it as a new variable using the `set_fact` module.
+  * One that will debug the new variable.

 ```yaml
       - set_fact: